 There are over 50 other Championship classes and over 40 Special classes run throughout the Equine sections.
-Horse of the Year Show (HOYS) qualifiers are a big draw for competitors as well as qualifiers for the Royal International Horse Show (RIHS), place The Royal Norfolk show at the forefront of the showing calendar.
+Enormously popular Horse of the Year Show (HOYS) qualifiers attract competitors from across the country and alongside qualifiers for the Royal International Horse Show (RIHS), place The Royal Norfolk show at the forefront of the showing calendar.

 Cattle of all shapes, sizes, colours and breeds from numerous counties and countries of origin will be judged in the cattle rings this year.
 Approximately 800 cattle in 21 breed sections will be judged by top-quality judges from around the country.
 It’s an exciting display for every visitor.
 As usual, there are many opportunities for exhibitors to gain points through qualifiers held at the Royal Norfolk Show.